201005-reston-bigdata/training-code/week1/notes.md

 In Java/Scala every single Class inherits from the Object class.
 This means any state + behaviour in the Object class is shared with every single Object.
 A punchline: every single Object has a toString method.
 Object polymorphism means that every single Object can be treated as an instance of Object.

+## FP Basics

+In Functional Programming, we write our applications as pure functions and the application functions by applying and composing those functions.
+To apply a function is to use it, for example the function we pass to map is applied to each element in the collection.
+The compose two functions is to apply them in sequence, to put them together.
+Composing f ang g would give you a new function defined as h(x) => f(g(x)).
+Instead of called map twice in our REPL demo, to first addOne, then to double, we could *compose* the addOne and double functions and call map just once with the result of the composition.

+A pure function is a function that takes only arguments and produces only a return value.
+It shouldn't read any information for elsewhere, and it shouldn't do anything other than returning.
+No printing, no writing to disk, no accessing fields on external objects, ...
+JUST taking an input and producing an output.
+One way you know you have a pure function is if the function *always* returns the same value if given the same input.
+Effects that a function has other than returning are called *side effects* and should be avoided in pure functions.

+2 main advantages of pure functions : a pure function is easy to reason about because we don't need to consider anything outside of the function.
+Also, pure functions are very easy to test.
+All you need to do is give them an input and verify the output.

+Typically in FP, we keep track of no mutable state in our application.
+For us, we'll fuzz this a bit and keep limited mutable state.
+Any time we're using map, reduce, filter, fold those functions will produce new values rather than modifying existing arrays.
+Keeping no mutable state in your applciation also makes your application easier to reason about because you no longer have to worry about how that state is evolving through time.

+Functions as first class citizens enable *higher order functions*.
+A higher order function is just a function that takes another function as an argument and/or returns a function.  map, reduce, fitler, fold are higher order functions.

+A Lambda is a function defined inline.
+In Scala, we use (params) => {body}.
+We have shorthand that lets us skip () for one parameter functions, and we have the _ shorthand that lets us skip most of the lambda expression.
+Example: _ > 4 is almost (type diff) the same as (x: Int) => x > 4

+Recursion is when a function calls itself.
+In order to effectively write recursive functions, we need to follow some rules.
+We'll need for our recursive function to change something about each call -- your recursive function should never call itself in exactly the same way that it was called.
+This is called a "recursive step".
+We also need some condition where the function won't call itself, instead it just returns a value.
+This is called a "base case" or "exit condition".
+We'll see an example after lunch.

+In Scala, a return type of "Unit" means that the function doesn't return.
+It's similar to void in Java.  after lunch : discuss Unit, Nil, None, Nothing

+Scala:
+def myCompose(f : Int => Int, g : Int => Int): Int => Int = {
+   (x: Int) => f(g(x))
+}
+Without type declarations:
+def myCompose(f, g) = {
+    x => f(g(x))
+}

+Three higher order functions that are common + good to be familiar with:
+- map : when we call map on a collection, we pass it a function and map produces a new collection by applying that function to each element of the prior collection.
+All functions passed to map should be pure.
+If you want to instead have some side effects for each element in a collection, use forEach instead.
+- filter : when we call filter on a collection, we pass it a function that returns a boolean, and filter produces a new collection containing only the elements which produce true.
+- reduce : when we call reduce on a collection, we pass reduce a function that takes 2 parameters and returns one result.
+Reduce calls that function repeatedly, making use of the prior return and each element of the collection in turn.
+Calling reduce on a collection will result in producing a single value, hence the name reduce.
+Example with generic function: List(1,2,3,4).reduceLeft(f) wouldfirst evaluate f(1,2), then evaluate f(f(1,2), 3), then f(f(f(1,2), 3), 4).
+Lets see a sum in the REPL